Thor Equities: Coney Island

 In 2005, the company bought a parcel of land west of the amusement district in Coney Island for $13 million, and sold it 14 months later for $90 million.
 Thor then reinvested in more land on Coney Island along Stillwell Avenue as well as some Boardwalk property including Astroland.
 In 2006, Thor announced plans for a $1.5 billion Las Vegas-style amusement park resort, which required several zoning changes.
 The city had a competing vision for Coney Island and attempted to buy Thor's land, but Thor did not accept the city's offer.
 Astroland ceased operations on September 7, 2008.
 Interim amusement rides and a flea market opened in the summer of 2009 and closed later that year.

 On November 11, 2009, Sitt reached a deal with New York City to sell part of his 12.5 acres (51,000 m2) of land in Coney Island for $95.6 million so that the city and Thor could jointly redevelop Coney Island, completing the three-year negotiation.

 In May 2015, Thor Equities unveiled Coney Art Walls, a public art wall project curated by former director of the Museum of Contemporary Art (MOCA) Jeffrey Deitch and Thor CEO Joseph Sitt.
 Located at 3050 Stillwell Avenue, the project featured established and new artists.
 Coney Art Walls returned in 2016 with 21 new murals.

+In 2025, Coney Island based community organizations including Coney Island USA and the Coney Island History Project opposed the casino development proposed by Thor Equities for Coney Island.
+With a majority of the community advisory committee signally their intent to vote against the project, the development will not proceed.